 The protesters had every intention of driving their point home.
 As the day wore on, they took the dummy down from the tree and proceeded to march to a building Oliver had constructed at his wharf.
 Believing that the structure was intended to be part of the Stamp Act enforcement, the group tore it down.

 Similar tactics were employed elsewhere in the colonies, and soon the King found himself with no way to implement the tax.
-Though it was later repealed, some important precedents had been set: among them the establishment of the Liberty Tree as a rallying point for the Sons of Liberty and their followers.
+Though later repealed, it had set some important precedents.
+Among them: the establishment of the Liberty Tree as a rallying point for the Sons of Liberty and their followers.

-It would serve its purpose for ten years, and was the scene of tar and featherings by both the Patriots and the British troops, who used it as a way of making sure their point was made when handing out punishments to the rebels.
+It would serve its purpose for 10 years.
+Both the Patriots and the British troops used it as a scene for tar and feathering.
+The British used it to make their point when handing out punishments to the rebels.

-The tree was a rallying point for patriots right up until its end, during the siege of Boston in 1775 and 1776 when the British troops chopped it down in a show of defiance before they fled the city.
+The tree was a rallying point for patriots right up until its end, during the siege of Boston in 1775.
+In 1776, the British troops chopped it down in a show of defiance before they fled the city.
 Andrew Oliver, by then, was no longer around to care about the tree.

-After being elevated to Lieutenant Governor when Hutchinson assumed the governorship in 1771, he died in 1774, much to the enjoyment of the Sons of Liberty who had grown much larger by that point and were so boisterous that few of Oliver's family dared attend his funeral for fear of attack.
+After his elevation to lieutenant governor when Hutchinson assumed the governorship in 1771, he died in 1774.
+The Sons of Liberty had grown much larger by that point, and were so boisterous that few of Oliver’s family dared attend his funeral for fear of attack.